 - Check the positive and negative battery terminals regularly

-Let’s look at these steps more in depth
+Let’s look at these tips more in depth:

 Pop open the hood.
 Don’t be shy!
 Your battery is the rectangular box that’s about the size and shape of a toaster.
 Ideally, it should be nice and clean, but don’t freak out if you see some white or greenish gunk around the terminals.
 This is just a little corrosion.
 Simply clean it off using a mixture of baking soda and water if necessary.

 Check the terminals

 There are at least two kinds of terminals in this world: the ones in which you take naps at the airport, and the ones on your car battery.
 The terminal connects are the little knobs that stick out of the top of your battery.
 There is a battery negative (-) terminal and a battery positive (+) terminal.
 This is also where you’ll attach the jumper cables if you find yourself with a dead car.
 Give the terminals a little wiggle.
 If they’re loose, tighten them with a wrench.
 In case this doesn’t go without saying, we’ll say it: Make sure the vehicle is OFF while you’re doing this.

 Replacing a dead auto battery isn’t as easy as popping a couple fresh AA’s into the TV remote, so you don’t want this to sneak up on you.
 Every time you get your vehicle serviced, have the mechanic test your battery performance.
 If it’s time for a replacement, your mechanic can put in a new battery and dispose of the old one properly.
 Depending on if you live in a cold weather region or warm weather region, they can select the best vehicle battery for your car and location.